-As of December 31, 2020, \$138.0 million was held in trust for the payment of SRSP benefits to the participants as compared to \$118.9 million in 2019.
-This represents an increase in total SRSP fiduciary net position held in trust of \$19.1 million or 16.1%.
+As of December 31, 2020, \$43.6 million was held in trust for the payment of Plan benefits to the participants as compared to \$38.1 million in 2019.
+This represents an increase in total Plan fiduciary net position held in trust of \$5.5 million or 14.3% in 2020.
+The increase in 2020 was primarily due to changes in the fair values of the Plan's investments.

-Additions to the SRSP fiduciary net position for 2020 included participant contributions of \$4.9 million and participant rollovers of \$474 thousand.
-The Denver Board of Water Commissioners' (Board) matching contributions in 2020 were \$2.2 million and the net investment income was \$16.5 million.
+Additions to the Plan's fiduciary net position for 2020 included participant contributions of \$2.3 million, employer discretionary contributions of \$26 thousand, participant rollovers of \$22 thousand, and net investment income of \$4.8 million.

-Total deductions from the SRSP fiduciary net position were \$5.1 million in 2020.
-The deductions comprised of retirement benefit payments of \$4.9 million, participant investment advisory fees of \$63 thousand, and administrative expenses of \$93 thousand.
-Total deductions in 2020 were 43.3% less than those in 2019.
+Deductions from fiduciary net position totaled \$1.6 million in 2020 and were primarily comprised of retirement benefit payments.
+Total deductions in 2020 were 37.2% less than those in 2019.